The Ministry of Business, Innovation and Employment maintains three lists consisting of:

 The lists help to ensure that New Zealand’s skills needs are met by facilitating the entry of appropriately skilled migrants to fill shortages.
 However, this objective must be balanced by the need to ensure that there are no suitably qualified New Zealand citizens or resident workers available to undertake the work.

-The Immediate and Long-Lists are reviewed annually by the Ministry.
-The 2013 review commenced on 19 April 2013.
+The Immediate and Long Term Lists are reviewed annually by the Ministry.
+The 2016 review commenced on 18 April 2016.
+Decisions will be published under ‘Latest News’ about December.

 If you are interested in submitting an occupation for review, this page guides you through the necessary steps.